zendergo2/SheetsDB/README.md

 ## Developing

 I have been using this for my own work & projects, so some of the features are tailored to my needs (pairing links to link names, for example).
 However, I imagine this could be very useful to some people.
+My goal is to make this app useful to more than just me.
 If you have any feature requests or bug reports, feel free to make an issue.
 I welcome any pull requests or forks.

-### Planned Features

-- Regular expression support for filtering out rows
-- Automatically send files to any endpoint
-- Ability to download files instead of copying them
-- Customizability and extensibility